By Meidan Zemer, Kfir Tzukrel, and Michael Benis

 OTORIO utilizes a host of key security principles in our secure by design framework based on the OWASP Development Guide.
 Here are a few of them:

-OTORIO’s OT security platform meets the IEC’s rigorous secure by design cybersecurity standards for ICS and IACS operational environments.
+OTORIO’s OT cyber security platform meets the IEC’s rigorous secure by design cybersecurity standards for ICS and IACS operational environments.
 This ensures that our critical infrastructure and industrial manufacturing clients benefit from our adherence to these stringent requirements when they utilize our industrial-native OT security platform.

 OTORIO agrees with CISA Director Easterly that, when it comes to industrial cybersecurity, “we need to fundamentally change the relationship between government and industry.”
 That is why OTORIO adopted the IEC’s 62443 secure by design standards in all of our OT industrial cybersecurity products.
 It is an excellent example of how our private company helps support the OT security needs of governments, companies, and communities whose needs are served by our solutions.